breqdev/breq.dev/src/projects/stmusic.md

 For the snare drum, I decided to just use a burst of white noise.
 But as the STM32 doesn't have any built-in random number generation, I had to choose a pseudorandom algorithm to implement.

-At first, I tried to use a Linear Congruential Generator, because it seemed easy to implement.
+At first, I tried to use a Linear Congruential Generator, because it seemed easier to implement.
 However, with the parameters I chose, the period was small enough that I could hear a distinct tone in the output.
 I could have probably eliminated this by choosing better parameters, but I didn't want to spent a bunch of time tuning the parameters.

 I then looked into using a Mersenne Twister, because it seemed like a popular choice.
 I ultimately decided it against it as it seemed hard to implement.
 I also worried that it might be too slow, considering I'd want to be sending bits to the GPIO pin as fast as possible to ensure the snare sound had enough high-end frequencies.

-Finally, I settled on XorShift, which was fast and easy to implement.
+Finally, I settled on XorShift, which was fast and had a basic implementation.

 ## Data Packing